tact-lang/pitaya/docs/SPECIFICATION.md

 **Orchestration** - Coordinates multiple durable tasks according to strategies.
 Owns the event bus, manages parallel execution, and tracks global state.
 Depends only on Instance Runner's public API.
 Strategies schedule durable tasks with `ctx.run` and make decisions based on results.
 Provides branch names and container names to tasks.

 **TUI (Interface)** - Displays real-time progress and results.
 Subscribes to orchestration events for real-time updates and periodically polls state for reconciliation.
-Has zero knowledge of how tasks run or how strategies work - just visualizes events and state.
-Can be replaced with a web UI or CLI-only output without touching other layers.
+Has zero knowledge of how tasks run or how strategies work—it visualizes events and state only.
+The TUI is replaceable with a web UI or CLI-only output without changes to other layers.

-Components are decoupled: the TUI can be replaced without modifying instance execution, and alternative AI tools can be supported by changing only the Instance Runner.
+Components are decoupled: replacing the TUI does not modify instance execution, and supporting alternative AI tools requires changing only the Instance Runner.

 ## 2.2 Event-Driven Communication